Causal discovery in heavy-tailed models: The causal tail coefficient

-Any probability distribution induced by an SCM is Markov with respect to the induced DAG $G$, and thus we can read off statistical independencies from it by $d$-separation \citep{Lauritzen1990, Pearl2009}.
-Conversely, to infer dependencies directly from the graph, one needs to assume that the distribution is \emph{faithful} to the DAG $G$ \citep[see][]{spirtes2000causation}.
-In this work, we require the milder assumption that $\beta_{j\to k}$ is non-zero if $j$ is ancestor of $k$, i.e., $X_j$ causes $X_k$.
-When the SCM has positive coefficients, the assumption above is automatically satisfied.
+Any probability distribution induced by an SCM is Markov with respect to the induced DAG $G$, and thus we can read off statistical independencies from it by $d$-separation (\citealp{Lauritzen1990}; \citealp[Sec.\ 1.2.3]{Pearl2009}).
+Conversely, to infer dependencies directly from the graph, one needs to assume that the distribution is \emph{faithful} to the DAG $G$ \citep[see][Sec.\ 2.3.3]{spirtes2000causation}.
+Most causal methods based on restricted SCMs, such as LiNGAM~\citep[see][]{shimizu2006linear}, RESIT~\citep{peters2014causal}, and~\citet{peters2014identifiability}, do not assume faithfulness.
+Similarly, in this work we require the milder assumption that $\beta_{j\to k}$ is non-zero if $j$ is an ancestor of $k$, i.e., $X_j$ causes $X_k$.
+This is automatically satisfied if the SCM has positive coefficients.
 In the sequel, we refer to this model as a \textit{heavy-tailed linear SCM}.